Inevitability of knowing less than nothing: Quantum conditional majorization reduces to classical conditional majorization

 Suppose the system $A\eqdef X$ is classical.
 We call a channel $\mathcal{M}_{XB\to XB'}$ \emph{conditionally doubly stochastic} (CDS for short) if it has the following form:

 where each $\mathcal{D}^{(j)}$ is a classical doubly stochastic channel and each $\mathcal{F}_{B\to B'}^{(j)}$ is a completely positive (CP) map such that $\sum_j \mathcal{F}_{B\to B'}^{(j)}$ is a quantum channel.
-CDS maps with classical $B$ and $B'$ systems were introduced and studied in \cite{GGHKLV18}, and CDS maps with quantum $B$ and $B'$ systems were introduced and studied in \cite{SDGWW21}.
+CDS channels with classical $B$ and $B'$ systems were introduced and studied in~\cite{GGHKLV18}, and CDS channels with quantum $B$ and $B'$ systems were introduced and studied in~\cite{SDGWW21}.

 \begin{definition}[\cite{GGHKLV18}] Let $\rho_{XY}$ and $\sigma_{XY'}$ be classical bipartite states such that $A=X$, $B=Y$, and $B'=Y'$ are all classical systems.
-We say that $\rho_{XY}$ conditionally majorizes $\sigma_{XY'}$ and write $\sigma_{XY'} \succ_{C} \rho_{XY}$ if there exists a CDS channel $\mathcal{N}_{XY\to XY'}$ such that $\sigma_{XY'}=\mathcal{N}_{XY\to XY'}(\rho_{XY}) $. \end{definition}
+We say that $\rho_{XY}$ conditionally majorizes $\sigma_{XY'}$ and write $\rho_{XY} \succ_{C} \sigma_{XY'}$ if there exists a CDS channel $\mathcal{N}_{XY\to XY'}$ such that $\sigma_{XY'}=\mathcal{N}_{XY\to XY'}(\rho_{XY}) $. \end{definition}